Mexican prosecutor says he was unjustly fired as graft dispute brews

 The dispute is complicating efforts to shake off graft allegations that could hurt the ruling Institutional Revolutionary Party (PRI) ahead of next year’s presidential election.

-Nieto and a lawyer for Lozoya could not be immediately reached for comment on Wednesday.
-But both the president and Lozoya, his close ally, have previously denied involvement in any wrongdoing related to the 2012 campaign.
+Nieto could not be reached immediately for comment on Wednesday.
+Both the president and Lozoya, his close ally, have previously denied involvement in any wrongdoing related to the 2012 campaign.

 Mindful that corruption has become a key issue in the 2018 election, the PRI has overseen the arrest of various former state governors.
 Lozoya poses a more difficult challenge, given his proximity to the president.

-Opposition lawmakers have also criticized a decision by the Senate’s governance body to hold the Nieto vote in private, vowing to appeal the ruling.
-(Reporting by Gabriel Stargardter; Editing by Tom Brown)
+Opposition lawmakers have also criticized a decision by the Senate’s governance body to hold the Nieto vote in private, vowing to appeal against the ruling.